Hubbl: Binge

 Binge, codenamed Project Jupiter during development, is Hubbl's entertainment focused streaming service that was launched on 25 May 2020.
 Set up to compete with the likes of Disney+, Netflix, Amazon Prime Video and Stan, the service features content from major networks and studios including HBO, Warner Bros, Paramount Global, Sony Pictures, Universal Pictures, FX (even though it has already begun losing its titles to Disney+) and the BBC.
-The service also features a selection of live streamed linear Foxtel cable networks including FOX One, LifeStyle, Fox Arena and BBC First.
+The service also features a selection of live streamed linear Foxtel cable networks including Foxtel One, LifeStyle, Arena and BBC First.

 Flash

-Flash News is Hubbl's news aggregation OTT platform that was launched on 14 October 2021.
-The service offers live news coverage from major linear cable networks including Sky News Australia, Sky News UK, CNN, BBC News, and Fox News.
+Flash News was Hubbl's news aggregation OTT platform that was launched on 14 October 2021.
+The service offers live news coverage from major linear cable networks including News24, Sky News UK, CNN, BBC News, and Fox News.
 In 2023, Foxtel shuttered the service's editorial team, bringing an end to daily original content on the platform.

-Lifestyle
+In December 2025, Foxtel announced they would be winding down the Flash and Lifestyle platforms, with their respective content to be merged into Binge.
+Both services ended service February 2026.

+LifeStyle

-LifeStyle is a streaming service which distributes non-fiction content from Foxtel's Lifestyle group of networks, launched alongside the Hubbl platform.
+LifeStyle was a streaming service which distributes non-fiction content from Foxtel's LifeStyle group of networks, launched alongside the Hubbl platform.